Gamma-glutamyltransferase 7

 Gamma-glutamyltransferase 7 is an enzyme that in humans is encoded by the GGT7 gene.

 Function

-Gamma-glutamyltransferase is a membrane-associated protein involved in both the metabolism of glutathione and in the transpeptidation of amino acids.
-Changes in the activity of gamma-glutamyltransferase may signal preneoplastic or toxic conditions in the liver or kidney.
+Gamma-glutamyltransferase is a membrane-associated protein involved in both glutathione metabolism and the transpeptidation of amino acids.
+Changes in gamma-glutamyltransferase activity may signal preneoplastic or toxic conditions in the liver or kidney.
 The protein encoded by this gene is similar in sequence to gamma-glutamyltransferase, but its function is unknown.